federicomariamassari/udacity-rsend/projects/p4/p4-map-my-world.md

 ## Overview

-This problem is an implementation of simultaneous localization and mapping (SLAM) in ROS.
+This project implements simultaneous localization and mapping (SLAM) in ROS.
 Mapping is the first step, since a map is needed for effective localization.

 ### Mapping